 Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon recommendation of the Committee on Accreditation of Educational Programs for Emergency Medical Services Professions (CoAEMSP) located at:

 Clearwater, Florida 33756

 They can be contacted at (727) 210-2350 or at www.caahep.org.

-The student must complete an ICHAT Criminal Background Investigation through www.michigan.gov/ichat and submit documentation from ICHAT to the EMS office before beginning the clinical course, EMTA 112.
+The student must complete an ICHAT Criminal Background Investigation through www.michigan.gov/ichat and submit documentation from ICHAT to the EMS office before department approval can be given to register for the academy courses.
 The EMS office is located in the Health and Human Services Building, Room 108.
 All records showing on a background check will be sent to the LCC Risk Management Office for acceptance into the program.
 Meeting the deadline for a refund is the student's responsibility.